plone/Installers-UnifiedInstaller/README.txt

 =========================

-The installer will compile Python, Zope, and key required libraries from source.
+The installer will compile Python, Zope, and key required libraries from source on an as-needed basis.
 (Basic build tools and common libraries are required.
 See "Dependencies" and "Recommended Libraries" below.)

 :PLEASE NOTE: You have the option to run the installation as root or a normal user.
 There are serious security implications to this choice.